 Putting it to good use will also reduce the amount of waste which is currently trucked or shipped long distances.
 For example, over 1.7 million tonnes of RDF was shipped to Continental Europe in 2020, according to Let’s Recycle.

 The UK currently lags behind Europe in terms of how much energy it recovers from its waste – we have one of the highest rates of landfill.
 Studies by the waste company Suez and the UK’s Environmental Services Association have each projected an energy recovery capacity gap through 2030 of upwards of 8 million tonnes per annum – the equivalent of 30-40 mid-sized facilities similar to that being proposed here.

-Finally, South Derbyshire District Council has declared a ‘climate emergency’ and this facility, by diverting waste that would otherwise go to landfill, will support the county’s wider sustainability goals by generating low carbon electricity thereby increasing energy security.
+Finally, South Derbyshire District Council has declared a ‘climate emergency’ and this facility, by diverting waste that would otherwise go to landfill, will support the county’s wider sustainability goals by generating low-carbon electricity thereby increasing energy security.

-A) This will be a next generation facility using the latest technology to safely reuse waste to generate low-carbon energy.
+A) This will be a next generation facility using the latest state-of-the-art technology to safely reuse waste to generate low-carbon energy.